 Greyhound Predictor v2.0 allows you to simulate races that include vacant traps!

 This feature lets you take out the non runners and create your own greyhound trial sessions - grade T = trial, T2 = 2 dog trial etc, solo trial = 'solo'.
 American Raceform = (st).
 Australian form 'pt' = private trial or 'qt' = qualifying trial.
 All combinations of a maximum 8 dogs are available.

-In the UK and Ireland races are limited to six dogs, with the exception being Towcester who reintroduced eight dog racing.
-Shawfield in Scotland still hold regular five dog races!
+In the United Kingdom and Ireland greyhound races are currently limited to six dogs.
+Although, Shawfield in Scotland still hold regular five dog races!
 In America and Australia the maximum number is eight, although in the past both nine and ten dog races were held.